Why do I hear a ‘Click’ during spinal manipulation?

 Social activity is good for their memory.
 Learning something new to add to their daily routine, plus the exercises help with coordination and building muscle mass.

 MY SEATED EXERCISE CLASS HELPS WITH FALL PREVENTION TOO.

 Older adults can fall because they feel unsteady.
 This can happen if they’re spending a lot of time sitting.
 If they then need to get up to use the toilet, for example, they can have a drop in blood pressure.

 I teach them to get their body moving a little bit before they need to get up.
 Get them into the habit of getting their system moving first.
 A few calf pump exercises particularly helps to prepare their body into getting up.
 This then stops them from feeling wobbly and falling, stumbling or losing their footing.

 If you would like a free chat about how I could help your Wilmslow care home residents with their mobility, please call 01625 533813 / 07547 631679

 Or please CLICK HERE to discuss this any further.

-Poor footwear, especially high heels, cause problems from the big toe right up to the spine.
+Poor footwear, especially high heels, cause problems from the big toe right up to the spine causing back pain.

 The first area we see problems are painful lumps (called bunions) on the outside of your big toe.
 Typically a bunion forms from pressure on the front of the foot causing a deviation in the bones of the big toe.
 It creates painful pressure contact on the bunion, looks unsightly and the big toe can get stiff.